Bharat231987/Campusx-Mlops/README.md

 # Campusx-Mlops
-This is test repository for MLOps
+This is test repository for MLOps.
+Learning pull request